 And then (IMO) has published an initial plan to help reduce the GHG emissions from ships.
 The plan outlines the IMO's commitment to put regulations in place to control GHG emissions from international shipping and phase them out as soon as possible.

-It started implementing adaptation to the use of more sustainable fuels (low-sulphur marine fuel), Mandatory steps to lower greenhouse gas emissions have been adopted in accordance with the IMO's pollution prevention treaty (MARPOL).
+It started implementing adaptation to the use of more sustainable fuels (low-sulfur marine fuel).
+Mandatory steps to lower greenhouse gas emissions have been adopted by the IMO's pollution prevention treaty (MARPOL).

 Knowing how important adopting green logistics is and how employing sustainable solutions may increase logistics efficiency while reducing carbon footprint, working with ACS will enable you to accomplish your objectives while protecting the environment.
 Since it is a fundamental part of our goal.